dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 To proceed with configuring login with SSO through Okta, you must:

 - Have administrator access to an Okta organization.
-This is required for us to be able to react to team member changes in your Okta account (eg. [`only super admins can view and configure event hooks`](https://help.okta.com/en-us/content/topics/automation-hooks/add-event-hooks.htm)).
+This is required for us to be able to react to team member changes in your Okta account (eg. [only super admins can view and configure event hooks](https://help.okta.com/en-us/content/topics/automation-hooks/add-event-hooks.htm)).
 - Have administrator access to a DNSimple account.
 - Be subscribed to a DNSimple plan that supports this feature.
 [See our pricing page for additional details](https://dnsimple.com/pricing).

 ## Supported Features

-- **SP-initiated Single Sign-On (SSO)**: This authentication flow occurs when the user attempts to log in to DNSimple from Okta.
+- **SP-initiated Single Sign-On (SSO)**: Server-provider initiated.
+This authentication flow occurs when the user attempts to log in to DNSimple from Okta.
 - **Import Users**: Manage who can access your DNSimple account by assigning users to the Okta application

 ## Video walk-through